 This question must be in every entrepreneur’s mind: How to reduce my startup’s failure risks?
 It’s a common question popping out of your mind (if this is not on your mind, well, it should!) and it’s the number one concern of every entrepreneur.
 Well, no worries – because from this blog post I would like to offer you some practical tips on how to reduce your startup failure risks.

 We do know that startups are prone to failure.
 It’s a no brainer.
 Let alone making your startup a success, starting one is really difficult as you are against all odds and fight with the giants days in and days out.
 During your startup’s first year, surviving is your main objective, while thriving is a bonus.
+Getting funding from venture debt firms can help ease the growing pains, but still, how you use your debt is all that matters.

 But don’t falter!
 Given you have a product your target market wants, startup success is a matter of identifying risks and manage them well.